 The network offers 12-month SIM-only deals, contracts on smartphones, and pay-as-you-go plans.

 You'll find Virgin Mobile's SIM-only plans on a modest selection of tariffs - there's only five available to the masses - but they cover all bases.
-Its lowest plan gives you 300 minutes and 300MB data per month, while the biggest has 5000 minutes and 100GB data.
+Its lowest plan gives you 1000 minutes and 2GB data per month, while the biggest comes with 5000 minutes and a mammoth 200GB data.

 There is an extra option available - unlimited data.
 It's only available to exsiting broadband customers though.